 The standard mileage rate is established by the IRS, and the nontaxable amount that is used by employers to reimburse employees for the business use of their personal automobiles.
 This is the reimbursement rate most families use to reimburse the nanny or housekeeper who uses her personal vehicle to perform her job.
 The IRS mileage reimbursement rate typically adjusts once per year, with announcements made in November for the next year’s rate.

 Insurance Benefits: The IRS will allow the employer to pay the cost of an medical or health insurance plan for employees, including an employee’s spouse and dependents.
 Depending on circumstances the premium payments can be excluded from wages and are not subject to social security, Medicare, and FUTA taxes, or federal income tax withholding.

-Social Security Wage Base: The Social Security wage base for 2016 is $118,500.
-The maximum amount an employee can have withheld for Social Security tax in 2016 is $7347.
-Employers must contribute of the employee’s gross pay 6.2% for Social Security taxes up to the wage base, and 1.45% for Medicare (which has no wage base).
+Social Security Wage Base: The Social Security wage base for 2023 is $160,200.
+Employers are taxed based on the employee’s gross pay at 6.2% for Social Security taxes up to the wage base, and 1.45% for Medicare (which has no wage base).